THIS AGREEMENT is made on 24 April 2025 BETWEEN:

 Is my deposit protected?

-Tenants can check if their deposit is registered with TDS by visiting www.tds.gb.com.
-If tenants have received a Tenancy Deposit Protection Certificate, they should enter the code number from that certificate.
-Alternatively they can enter their surname, the deposit amount, the tenancy postcode, and the date their tenancy started.
+Tenants can check if their deposit is protected with TDS Custodial by visiting www.tenancydepositscheme.com and entering their surname, the deposit amount, the tenancy postcode, and the date their tenancy started.

 What happens to the deposit at the end of the tenancy?